advanced-security/grab_ql/CONTRIBUTING.md

 # Contributing

+## Security

+For security issues, see [SECURITY](SECURITY.md).

 ## Bugs and issues

-Please raise bugs and suggestions in the Issues on the GitHub-hosted repository.
+Please raise non-security bugs and suggestions in the Issues on the GitHub-hosted repository.

 ## Developing